 - Although there are no assurances to benefits, counseling can often lead to better interpersonal relationships, improved academic performance, solutions to specific problems, and reductions in your feelings of distress.

-- If a student is in danger of hurting themselves or others, call 9-1-1.
+- If you are concerned that a student is in danger of hurting themselves or others, call 9-1-1.

 - If you are on campus and concerned about a student, encourage them to talk to someone.
 You can offer to accompany the student to our office in the Health and Wellness Services Building (80) on the corner of General Jim Moore Boulevard and Inter-Garrison Road.
 We ask that you call us prior to coming over so we can be ready to meet them.

 - If you are off campus and concerned about a student, express concern to the student, encourage the student to come to the counseling center, and ask them to make contact.